Fan Fic / Shadowchasers: Conspiracy

 - Town with a Dark Secret: It's revealed in this fic that Raleigh had the exact same purpose as Sunnydale back in the 1940's, and thus had a very active Shadowchaser presence then.
 Fortunately, because Raleigh wasn't founded for that purpose, they were able to solve the problem without destroying the town (which was unavoidable in Sunnydale's case).

-- Ungrateful Bastard: The legend of the gautiere describes the deity they worshipped as one.
+- Ungrateful Bastard: The legend of the gautiere describes the deity they worshiped as one.
 Out of love for their god, they labored countless generations to build the greatest temple that had ever (and would ever) exist, so he would visit, at least for a while.
 He did indeed, but when a crisis threatened them, he refused to aid them, hiding in said temple like a coward.